sddevelopment-be/penguin-pragmatic-patterns/content/en/practices/do_the_important_things.md

   and flexibility in task prioritization.
 * **Use as a Guideline:** Treat the matrix as a guideline rather than a strict rule, allowing for adaptability in task prioritization.
 Use multiple prioritization techniques to balance structure and flexibility in task management.

+[^1]: Mathematicians (and computer programmers) call this a _"Matrix"_.
+We are sorry to disappoint you if you expected leather clad martial artists to help you out with setting your priorities.